Frequently Asked Questions

 HOW MANY HUMAN SPECIES HAVE EXISTED THROUGHOUT HISTORY?

-This is a good question, but it doesn’t have a precise answer.
+This is a good question, which doesn’t have a precise answer.
 This is due to two factors: firstly, researchers disagree on how many distinct species actually exist, and secondly, new fossil finds of prehistoric human species are constantly being discovered.
 For instance, the Middle East and much of Asia are still relatively unexplored regions in terms of prehistoric human fossils, so new discoveries are almost guaranteed in the future.